 U.K. will recognize Palestine as a state unless Israel moves toward ceasefire in Gaza, prime minister says

-The United Kingdom will recognize Palestine as a state in September unless Israel takes "substantive steps" to end the "appalling situation in Gaza," Britain's Prime Minister Keir Starmer said Tuesday.
+The United Kingdom will recognize Palestine as a state in September unless Israel takes "substantive steps" to end the "appalling situation in Gaza," British Prime Minister Keir Starmer said Tuesday.

-Addressing reporters at Downing Street, the prime minister said the U.K. will recognize Palestine as a state at the United Nations General Assembly in September unless Israel takes a number of steps — including the establishment of a ceasefire in Gaza, a commitment to halting the annexation of territory in the West Bank, and a pledge to work towards a peace process involving a two state solution.
+Addressing reporters at Downing Street, the prime minister said the U.K. will recognize Palestine as a state at the United Nations General Assembly in September unless Israel takes a number of steps — including the establishment of a ceasefire in Gaza, a commitment to halting the annexation of territory in the West Bank, and a pledge to work toward a peace process involving a two-state solution.

 "Meanwhile, our message to the terrorists of Hamas is unchanged and unequivocal.
 They must immediately release all of the hostages, sign up to a ceasefire, disarm and accept that they will play no part in the government of Gaza," Starmer added.

-Speaking at the United Nations headquarters in New York moments after Starmer had finished speaking, Britain's Foreign Minister David Lammy said the U.K. government had taken this decision as the "two-state solution is in peril."
+Speaking at the U.N. headquarters in New York moments after Starmer had finished speaking, British Foreign Minister David Lammy said the U.K. government had taken this decision as the "two-state solution is in peril."

 "Let me be clear — the Netanyahu government's rejection of a two-state solution is wrong.
 It's wrong morally and it's wrong strategically.
 It harms the interest of the Israeli people, closing off the only path to a just and lasting peace, and that is why we are determined to protect the viability of a two-state solution," Lammy said.